nsomar/mockpy/Readme.md

 To start mockpy in proxy server mode use `mockpy start -x`.
 This command does the following:
 - Starts a proxy server on '127.0.0.1:9090'
 - Sets the macs HTTP/HTTPS settings to the created proxy server.

+# Documentation
+Mockpy contains a documentation that can be accessed following [this link](https://github.com/oarrabi/mockpy/wiki).

+# Future milestones and improvements
+Mockpy is still under development, the following is a list of tasks and improvement it still lacks:

+- Create a better documentation
+- Devise a proper mechanism to format the printed HTTP request and response.
+- Provide more command line flags options